 In the previous update of this report NIBC was listed in the Runners-Up category for not applying their policy to nuclear weapon producing companies, only the activities of those companies.
 We commend NIBC for the policy change and welcome it to the Hall of Fame.

-Congratulations NIBC!Read the petition
+Congratulations NIBC!Read or edit the petition

 Send this email!

 Click on “Read the Petition” if you want to modify the text!

 I saw on www.dontbankonthebomb.com that you have a comprehensive policy prohibiting investments in nuclear weapons producing companies.

 Financial institutions like yours are helping to build the stigma around these inhumane weapons, something that is urgently needed.
 Nuclear weapons are the only weapon of mass destruction that’s not explicitly outlawed through an international treaty- and thanks to your policy we can show how important and necessary it is that all of society act urgently to prohibit and eliminate nuclear weapons once and for all.

 Thank you for your help in creating a nuclear weapons free world.

 With kind regards,

 [ii] NIBC, “Condensed consolidated financial report for the year ended 31 December 2015“, 9 March 2016, page 5.
 Available at https://www.nibc.com/fileadmin/user_upload/Documenten/Press_Releases/Financial_Press_Releases/2015/Q4_2015_Condensed_report_Bank.pdf, viewed 17 October 2016.